-As children, in the schoolyard, we played ‘the plague’.
-If you were carrying the plague, you could pass it touching someone else.
-Then, two infected were hunting healthy guys.
-As the courtyard was small and crowded, it was very easy to pass the plague, touching those who were playing and crashing into those who did not.
-The best option to avoid accidentally getting stung was to play a different game in a corner of the school.
-My friends and I often cornered to play football.
-Since playing with balls in the yard was not allowed, we used a plastic bag full of papers.
+As schoolchildren, in the playground, our breaks included the plague.
+If you were the bearer of the plague and you touched another, you were already two infected individuals hunting healthy guys.
+Since the playground was small and crowded, it was very easy to pass on the plague, touching those who played and crashing into others who were not participating in the game.
+The best option to avoid accidentally getting infected was to play something else, isolated in a corner of the playground.
+My friends and I often congregated to play football.
+Since teachers wouldn’t let us play with proper balls, we improvised with a plastic bag full of papers.
 In those days, playing sports was as much fantasy as recreation.
 We played until the bell rang or until the bag irreparably fell apart.